zhangfan9607243/Unimelb_COMP90042_Automated_Fact_Checking/README.md

 └── task2/
 ```

-The following is detailed explanation of folders and files:
+The following is detailed explanation of folders:

 - `data/`: The folder for original data, processed data, and the output data